-Now, keep in mind this webinar was conducted in 2010 and if that’s the level of speed they were expecting of websites 11 years ago, think how much faster Google expects your website should actually load for today’s user.
+Now, keep in mind this webinar was conducted in 2010 and if that’s the level of speed they were expecting of websites 11 years ago, think how much faster Google expects your website should load for today’s users.

-There are multiple reasons why your website could have poor page speed but we have compiled a list of key areas you can review on your website in order to accelerate your website, minimise your bounce rate and maximize your revenue.
+There are multiple reasons why your website could have poor page speed but we have compiled a list of key areas you can review on your website to accelerate your website, minimise your bounce rate and maximise your revenue.

-Follow these tips to optimize your page speed to boost your traffic and conversions:
+Follow these tips to optimise your page speed to boost your traffic and conversions:

 Choosing not to invest in a performance-optimised hosting provider will lead to higher chances of website crashes and the dreaded long page loading times since you are sharing an overloaded server between multiple websites.

 If you want to improve your Google PageSpeed Insight Score, spend your money wisely on a website host that prioritises a user’s site experience as this will lead to speedy page loads that reduce your page’s bounce rate.

 People like pictures, they help our brains to simplify information and they can provide a higher-quality, more enjoyable website experience to your user.
 However, poor attention to image compression will lead to long page load times and impatient scrollers.